dirakx1/application/devops/README.md

 * Creates GKE clusters
 * Creates all needed initial gcloud interacions

+We could use here other kind of clouds like aws, taking the advantage of terraform being multicloud.

 ## CI/CD
-* We are going to use circleCI. (documented on devops/circleci)
+* We are going to use circleCI for making CI/CD pipelines. (documented on devops/circleci) but we could also use other tools for this purpose, like Gitlab pipelines or Jenkins pipelines

 ````
 git clone https://github.com/dirakx1/application